Stockmann's 150 years video:

 In November, the Nevsky Centre shopping centre and department store in the heart of St Petersburg opened its doors to customers.
 The enlargement of the Helsinki city centre department store was completed.

 Lindex opened its online store in 28 countries, at the address lindex.com.
 In March Lindex opened a store in a new market, in Poland.
 Stockmanns seventh department store in Russia was opened in March in Ekaterinburg.
 Seppälä opened its online store in Finland in November.

 Stockmann turned 150 years 1 February 2012.

-The Stockmann Group introduced a new organizational structure in June and established a new Fashion Chain Division, which includes all current operations of Lindex and Seppälä.
-The Stockmann Group now has two divisions; Department Store Diviosn and the Fashion Chain Division.
+The Stockmann Group introduced a new organizational structure in June and established a new Fashion Chain Division, which included all current operations of Lindex and Seppälä.
+The Stockmann Group had two divisions; Department Store Division and the Fashion Chain Division.

 Finlands leading distance retailer Hobby Hall celebrated its 50th anniversary 29 June 2012.

 Stockmann terminated the Bestseller franchising cooperation in Russia.